vehicle registration questions are answered on this web site.

 Vehicle Registration Renewals: Click HERE.

 Georgia law requires that each motor vehicle owned by a resident of this state will be registered annually in the county of the owners legal residence and domicile.
 If the motor vehicle is primarily used in connection with an established business enterprise, then registration is required in the county where the business is located.
 Newly acquired vehicles or vehicles new to the state must be registered within 30 days.
+You can operate your newly acquired vehicle or vehicles (new to the state) for 7 days without penalties, but you must register the vehicle within 30 days.
 After this initial registration, the registration must be renewed upon the owner’s birthday registration period.

 If a renewal notice is sent to you for a vehicle no longer owned contact this office to cancel the registration of that vehicle.
-The cancellation of your insurance should not be suspended no less than 1 day prior to canceling the registration.
+You should not cancel the insurance on this motor vehicle prior to 1 day following cancellation of the registration.

 Ad valorem tax is a value tax that is assessed annually and must be paid at the time of registration.
 Payment of ad valorem taxes is a prerequisite to receiving a tag or renewal decal.
 Ad valorem taxes are due each year on all vehicles including vehicles that are not operational, even if a tag or registration is not being applied for.
 Taxes must be paid by the last day of your registration period to avoid a 10% penalty (minimum $5).
 Tax amounts vary according to the vehicle make and model and the tax district in which the owner resides.
 Ad valorem tax receipts are distributed to the state, county, schools, and cities.
 These levying authorities use this revenue to fund their general operations.

 An annual state tag fee of $20 is required for issuance of regular passenger or light duty truck license plates or renewal decals.
-Prestige, college, commemorative, or some special tags require a one time $25 manufacturing fee plus an additional $25 annual special tag fee.
-Wildlife conservation tags require a one time $25 fee which goes in part to establish and protect habitats for endangered wildlife.
+Prestige, college, commemorative, or some special tags require a one-time $25 manufacturing fee plus an additional $35 annual special tag fee.
+Note that both the special tags and wildlife tags require the payment of a $35 annual fee.
 When ordering a prestige, or college commemorative tag, be sure to include a copy of the State approval letter and the appropriate fees.
 Other special tags do not require a letter.

-New metal license plates are issued generally every five years.
+New metal license plates are issued periodically.
 Renewal decals are issued for the years in between.
 Georgia law requires renewal year decals be affixed to the lower right-hand corner of the license plate.
 Registrations must be renewed each year during the vehicle owner’s registration period to avoid a 25% tag fee penalty.

-The tag renewal and registration bill is a single part, laser printed, bar coded form designed to simplify the handling and processing of your registration.
+The tag renewal and registration bill is a single part, laser printed bar coded form designed to simplify the handling and processing of your registration.
 The registration bill will list ad valorem taxes and tag fees due on your vehicle.
 You are required to complete certain information and affix your signature on the registration form in order to receive a tag or renewal decal.
 The registration bills are mailed out 45 days prior to the vehicle owner’s birthday (expiration date).
-Registrations can only be accepted during the 30 day period preceding and ending on the vehicle owner’s birthday.

 State regulations now require the color of a vehicle be recorded on the registration form.
 Space is provided for this information on the left side of the registration form.
 Choose the closest color from this list of colors that matches your vehicle: Beige, Black, Blue, Dark Blue, Light Blue, Bronze, Brown, Chrome, Copper, Cream, Gold, Green/Teal, Dark Green, Light Green, Gray, Lavender, Maroon/Burgundy, Orange, Pink, Purple, Turquoise, Red, Silver, Tan, White, or Yellow.